startxfr/sxapi-demo-openshift/INSTALL.md

 - On EC2, click on **start a new instance**
 - Choose Marketplace then type centos (hit enter) and choose **CentOS 7 (x86_64) - with Updates HVM**
 - Select a **t2.xlarge** instance (t2.medium is minimum to run this application)
 - On next screen, choose VPC and subnet previously created.
-Check `automated IP` is activated. and hit **next**
+Check `automated IP` is activated. and hit next
-- Select a 50Go SSD for storage, with 2500/IOP on rovisionned SSD, then next
+- Select a **50Go SSD** for storage, with **2500/IOP** on provisionned SSD, then next
 - Create labels according to your labelling strategy
 - Associate the **openAll security group** created in the previous section
 - Choose your **ssh key** in your wallet or create a dedicated one